The Boy Carpenter Project Update: 1/11/2011

 On the sleeve of Jesus’ garment there is a Scripture text written in Hebrew.
 For a Jewish boy, this was the most important passage of Scripture for him to learn.
 It was referred to as the Shema.
 The Shema is simply a Jewish statement of devotion and love for God.
 It was the greatest of all the commandments God gave to them.

-Jesus answered him, "The first of all the commandments is: 'Hear, O Israel, the LORD our God, the LORD is one.
+O Israel, the LORD our God, the LORD is one.
 And you must love the Lord your God with all your heart, all your soul, all your mind, and all your strength.'
+Mark 12:29-30 (NLT)

 This commandment tells us how important it is to love God with all our heart, mind and strength.
 But that isn’t all that God wanted us to know.
 In this same passage, Jesus tells us the next thing we should do is love all those around us as well.

-This commandment is as important as the first one.
+And this commandment is as important as the first one.

 The second is equally important: `Love your neighbor as yourself.'
 No other commandment is greater than these."
 Mark 12:31 (NLT)